ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 become participants in the room.
 The hub provider maintains the policy and participation for the room, authorizes messages, and is responsible for message ordering, the participation list, and policy of its rooms.
-Each provider also stores initial keying material and consent for its users (who may be offline).
+Each provider also stores initial keying material and consent for its own users (who may be offline).

 This document describes the communication among different providers necessary to support messaging application functionality, for example: